 What Is A Platypus

 - A platypus is an egg-laying mammal native to eastern Australia.

 - It is also sometimes known as the duckbill platypus because of its duck-like bill.

 - Platypus is a semi-aquatic animal with unusual features.
-It has a duck like bill, an otter like feet, and beaver like tail.
+It has a duck-like bill, otter-like feet, and beaver-like tail.

-- It is the only living representative of the genus Ornithorhynchus and family Ornithorhynchidae.
+- It is the only living representative of the genus Ornithorhynchus and the family Ornithorhynchidae.

 - Platypus is one of the five animal species along with four species of echidna (spiny anteaters) that lay eggs instead of giving birth to live offspring.